csc-training/summerschool/mpi/docs/Non_blocking_communication.md

   : `status`{.output}
     : array of statuses for the operations that are waited for

-A call to `MPI_Waitall` returns when all operations identified by the array of requests are complete
+A call to `MPI_Waitall` returns when all operations identified by the array of requests are complete.

 # Non-blocking test for non-blocking operations